Legumes: my stance on why and why not (2/2)

 Were I to humbly express, based on simple physics (solids: heavier and denser, liquids: malleable, and easy to oxidise) ¬ the above do not always equate a survival benefit.
 I repeat – at least on a grand scheme of things – calorie absorption, storage and to pre-empt obligate substrate release, be it glycogen release, protein breakdowns, FFAs / free fatty acid release for us to contend the next food scarcity.

 My interpretation of “fullness” varies a lot wherever I am eating fibre.
 Both good and bad, it is a matter of what is available, structurally and economically, in the pantry.
-I’s easy to paint conclusion that slowing down of everything, is a good thing.
+It’s easy jumping to conclusion that slowing down of everything, is a good thing.
 Fibre slows digestion.
 Fibre keeps hunger at bay.
 Fibreslows glucose absorption.
 Slowing” down” here in this case – is suggestive enough therefore that one is effectively “slowing” everything else down.
 That includes fuel uptake.

 And if we are humble enough to be not so dogmatic, we should also be willing ourselves room for doubts ~ that at some stage, fibre – may also delay satiety itself.
 Meaning at some stage, we will be hungry.
 Considering that after all, fibre inhibits everything, including energy “absorption” itself (Hervik AK et al. 2019).